processing/Processing-Hour-Of-Code/Script-Hello-Intro.md

 [7.
 D.dress - Mary Huang (Video, also Pan/scan image)], pronunciation: mary whaang

 This is the D.dress software by Mary Huang.
 Mary is an entrepreneur and designer working in New York.
-D.dress is a program written by Mary that allows a woman to sketch a dress she wants to wear and then automates the pattern creation.
+D.dress is a program written by Mary that allows a user to sketch a dress and then automates the pattern creation.
 It re-imagines the classic “little black dress” by changing the relationships between manufacturing, the designer, and the wearer.

 [8.
 Textile Room – P-A-T-T-E-R-N-S (Video)] pronunciation: Uhl-hich, speena

-The Textile room was created by the architecture studio P-A-T-T-E-R-N-S, founded by Georgina Huljich And Marcel Spina.
+The Textile room was created by the architecture studio P-A-T-T-E-R-N-S, founded by Georgina Huljich And Marcelo Spina.
 Georgina and Marcelo are architects working in Los Angeles.
 The Textile Room is an experimental media space where carbon-fiber textiles are augmented with a video collage.

 [9.
 Nervous System - Cell Cycle (Video)]